openSUSE/people/sources/2011-04-04-per-jessen.md

 **What is your favorite food and drink?**

-Käsepätzle mit Röstzwiebel.
+Käsespätzle mit Röstzwiebel.
 Ittinger Klosterbräu.
-Erdinger Dunkelweiss
+Erdinger Dunkelweiss.

 **Favorite game or console (in your childhood and nowadays)?**